CompuTec/computec-docs/docs/appengine/developers-guide/rest-odata-api/connecting-to-appengine-from-sap.md

         - **httpheader.CompanyId**: specifies the CompanyId for which the token was generated.

 ---
-As highlighted earlier, integration environments often involve multiple connections to AppEngine.
+As highlighted earlier, integration environments often involve multiple connections to CompuTec AppEngine.
 The proposed approach optimizes authentication by storing tokens in BizStore, thereby reducing the need for repeated login requests.
 Since tokens have a limited lifespan, they must be refreshed upon expiration.
 This can be achieved through a simple recursive process that repeatedly calls the login and store token operations.
 Alternatively, a more advanced solution could involve verifying the token's validity before deciding whether to refresh it.
 The choice between these strategies should be guided by the specific requirements of the business case.
 Additionally, robust error handling is essential to ensure smooth operation and address potential issues such as token expiration or API errors.